-Formed in 2001, ICOA has hosted several residents: writer, poet, and essayist Yi Ping (China); the late playwright and novelist Reza Daneshvar (Iran); poet and memoirist Sarah Mkhonza (Swaziland); poet and playwright Irakli Kakabadze (Georgia); journalist and memoirist Sonali Samarasinghe (Sri Lanka); Raza Rumi (Pakistan), a journalist and essayist.
+Formed in 2001, ICOA has hosted seven residents: writer, poet, and essayist Yi Ping (China); playwright and novelist Reza Daneshvar (Iran); poet and memoirist Sarah Mkhonza (Swaziland); poet and playwright Irakli Kakabadze (Georgia); journalist and memoirist Sonali Samarasinghe (Sri Lanka); Raza Rumi (Pakistan); and cartoonist Pedro X. Molina (Nicaragua).

 ICOA serves as a bridge into the community, assisting visiting writers and their families in meeting the challenges of a new environment.